travis-ci/docs-travis-ci-com/user/deployment/script.md

 To ensure that deployments run consistently, we use the version of Ruby that is pre-installed on all of our build images, which may change when images are updated.

+* The `travis_internal_ruby` function prints the exact pre-installed Ruby version

-A side effect of this is that, if you need to run a command that requires a specific Ruby version, you need to set it explicitly:
+If you need to run a command that requires a different Ruby version than the pre-installed default, you need to set it explicitly:

 ```yaml